-If you're an agency owner you're wearing lots of hats.
-You're juggling cash flow, sales, marketing and client work.
+If you're an agency owner, you're already wearing lots of hats.
+You're juggling cash flow, sales, marketing, and client work.

 There isn't enough of you to go around.

 So you spend your days running from one fire to the next.
-When new clients come in it's all hands on deck.
-You divert your attention away from prospecting to agreements, project managements, meetings, etc. Here's the part that makes everything more difficult.
+When new clients come in, it's all hands on deck.
+You divert your attention away from prospecting to agreements, project management, meetings, etc. Here's the part that makes everything more difficult.

 You need to do that.

-Do you spend time on marketing (fire) to bring in new customers?
-Do you help your team manage and complete projects (fire)?
-Or are you the customer service point of contact in case something goes wrong (fire)?
+Do you spend time on marketing your own agency to bring in new customers?
+Do you help your team manage and complete projects?
+Or are you the customer service point of contact in case something goes wrong?

 You won't have a business if you ignore these details.

-But, you don't have enough time to generate the leads you need.
+But you don't have enough time to keep your client roster full with an ongoing waitlist when you are loaded up.
 How do you generate a steady supply of leads and maximize the time you have to work on your business?

 Your business won't survive without a system